Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Canopy Walk

-Shade changes everything in a small back garden.
-Palms planted close together create a soft ceiling that makes the space feel private and cooler.
+Shade changes everything, especially in a tight space.
+When you plant palms close enough together that they create a soft ceiling overhead, the whole area feels private and cooler.

-This works best in side yards or narrow passages that get harsh sun.
-Space stepping stones through the center.
+This is wonderful for side yards or those narrow passages that get too much harsh sun.
+Put stepping stones down the center, keep the planting dense along the edges.

 @fpdesignla